Title

 The DECS Order No. 67 S. 1992 establishes the Educational Service Contracting (ESC) and Tuition Fee Supplement (TFS) programs to provide financial assistance for high school students in private schools, ensuring access to quality education for those unable to enroll in public schools due to capacity constraints.

-The ESC payment per student grantee shall be at the rate prescribed by the school but shall not exceed P1,320.00.
+ESC payment per student grantee is at the rate prescribed by the school for other students but shall not exceed P1,320.00 per year.

 Analyze Cases Smarter, Faster